 State-of-the-art facilities and laboratories are another reason students earning an interdisciplinary science master’s degree choose Florida Tech.
 The F.W.
 Olin Engineering Complex houses 26 specialized research laboratories, and the F.W.
 Olin Life Sciences Building is home to an aquaculture facility, a climate change institute, eight teaching laboratories, and 12 research laboratories—all equipped with 21st century technology.
 The Harris Center for Science and Engineering serves the research needs of our aquaculture and fish biology programs.
 Florida Tech’s research centers, institutes, and laboratories also include:

 Climate change is among the most pressing issues faced by future generations and is an essential topic in many scientific disciplines.
-Students at Florida Tech conducting interdisciplinary science research have access to the Virtual Climate Adaption Library—a cloud-based and crowd-sourced database containing over 900 articles in 10 languages on the effects of climate change on coastal environments around the world.
+Students at Florida Tech conducting interdisciplinary science research have access to the Coastal Climate Adaptation Library—a cloud-based and crowd-sourced database containing over 2,700 reports, articles and guidance in more than 10 languages on the effects of climate change on coastal environments around the world.

 Designed to foster advances in adaption planning for rising sea levels and climate change mitigation, students contributing to the database take part in a worldwide research effort, adding to the knowledge base of millions.
 Articles come from not only Florida Tech researchers, but from respected research institutes and organizations such as: